-Budget 2022: Billion-dollar cost-of-living bonanza
+Budget 2022: Two million Kiwis to get $350 — are you eligible?

 "Bringing on the largest boost to public housing since the 1970s does not stop at the capital cost of additional homes; ongoing operational funding for Income Related Rent Subsidies is a key part of sustaining those tenancies," Woods said.

-First Home Buyers will find it easier to access first home grants in major cities with price caps in Auckland lifted to $875,000 for existing and new properties (up from $625,000 and $700,000 respectively.
+First-home buyers will find it easier to access grants in major cities with price caps in Auckland lifted to $875,000 for existing and new properties, up from $625,000 and $700,000 respectively.

-The caps in Wellington have been raised to $750,000 and $925,000 for existing and new properties (up from $550,000 and $650,000 respectively).
+The caps in Wellington have been raised to $750,000 and $925,000 for existing and new properties, up from $550,000 and $650,000 respectively.

 Social Development

-Social Development Minister Carmel Sepuloni and Prime Minister Jacinda Ardern have amended child support rules to lift an estimate 6,000 to 14,000 children out of poverty.
+Social Development Minister Carmel Sepuloni and Prime Minister Jacinda Ardern have amended child support rules to lift an estimated 6000 to 14,000 children out of poverty.

 "For decades beneficiary sole parents have been denied money that is rightfully theirs by an outdated rule that has seen the Crown retain their Child Support payments," Ardern said.